oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 : A logical grouping of systems that share a common set of security controls and policies.
 In practice this may include a virtually or physically separated network, which contains two or more workloads.
 The workloads within a Trust Domain may be invoked only through published interfaces.

 External Endpoint:
 : A published interface to a Trust Domain that results in the invocation of a workload within the Trust Domain.
-In practice, the external endpoint may be acccessed through a gateway service as described in the WIMSE architecture {{?I-D.ietf-wimse-arch}}.
+In practice, the external endpoint may be accessed through a gateway service as described in the WIMSE architecture {{?I-D.ietf-wimse-arch}}.

 Call Chain:
 : The set of invocations across all workloads invoked to complete the requested transaction.